The Fiordland Wapiti Foundation, (FWF), is committed to managing a transparent, efficient and effective Wapiti ballot.

 Specifically, the tasks undertaken by the Ballot Committee of the FWF to ensure a successful ballot process are listed below:

-- All applications accurately completed and received by the deadline, usually early January, are registered and recorded.
-Each application is assigned a unique number which is then recorded in the EZY DRAW system.
+- All applications accurately completed and received by the deadline are registered and recorded.

-- The parties are then advised of the draw outcome, both successful and unsuccessful parties, through a letter which is sent days after the ballot.
+- The parties are then advised of the draw outcome, both successful and unsuccessful parties.
 Also the results are posted on the FWF website as soon as possible after the draw.

 - Accurate records are kept of the successful hunting parties, registering the hunters that accept their block and identifying the blocks that are not accepted and that then move into the waiting list process.